 Six Things That Can Spoil Your Wedding Day

-Drooping bustle: Whether your bridesmaids simply cannot figure out how to fasten your bustle or your wedding dress is very heavy or someone just plain steps on your train, you will wish you had asked for extra hooks or buttons to keep your gown from dragging on the ground.
-Plan ahead, and attach several safety pins to the lining near the hem of your gown so they will be there when you need them.
+Drooping bustle: Whether your wedding party simply cannot figure out how to fasten your bustle or your wedding dress is very heavy or someone just plain steps on your train, you will wish you had asked for extra hooks or buttons to keep your wedding gown from dragging on the ground.
+Plan ahead and attach several safety pins to the lining near the hem of your wedding gown so they will be there when you need them.
 You can find other tips for emergency wedding gown care on our Emergency Gown Care page.

 Veils and hairstyles that hide your face: Make sure your veil frames your face—not hides it after you lift your blusher.
 And remember not to obscure the right side of your face with your hair.
 That’s the side next to the groom—the side everyone wants to see when you are at the altar.

 Relatives taking photographs: Uncle Charlie may be a great guy, but he is not trained to stay out of the way so that others can see you when you exchange your vows.
 And it is also not fair to relatives who want to be part of the celebration to make them spend the day behind a camera with one eye closed.
 Let a professional capture all those special moments and share them afterward with your family.